fredhsu/learning-in-public/linear-algebra/linear-algebra.md

 ### Basis Vector

-Basis vectors of a [[Vector Space]] are a set of [[Linearly Independent]] vectors that span the full space.
+Basis vectors of a [[Vector Space]] are a set of [[Linearly Independent]] vectors that span the entire vector space, so they can express all the vectors in the space.
-Since a vector space can have infinitely many vectors, using the basis allows us to succinctly define and work with the VS.
+Since a vector space can have infinitely many vectors, using the basis allows us to succinctly define and work with the vector space.

 Given S subset of V, S is basis of V if